Storyflow Logo

 Best for Self-Publishing Novelists: Atticus Atticus combines novel writing with ebook and print formatting.
 From $147 one-time.
 The limitation: the price is high for writing-only users.

 Best Cross-Platform Book Writing: Novlr or Obsidian Novlr is the browser-based long-form writing tool.
-Obsidian is the markdown-based knowledge tool that doubles as a book writing environment with plugins.
+Obsidian is the markdown knowledge tool that doubles as a book writing environment with plugins.
 Novlr from $10/month.
 Obsidian free for personal use.

 Best for Novelists Specifically: Plottr Plus a Prose Tool Plottr handles novel plotting with timelines and beat sheets.
 Pair with Ulysses, iA Writer, or Scrivener for the prose.
 Plottr from $25/year.